lizmat/raku-all-modules/paultcochrane/Perl6Mongers-Hannover/README.md

 ### Meetups

-Every odd calendar week Tuesday at 6pm; date and location details announced via Twitter, email and via the web site:
+Every second and fourth Thursday at 6pm; date and location details announced via Twitter, email and via the web site:

 http://hannover.pm/treffen